zorantica/data-jam/README.md

 # Data JAM for Oracle (Journaling & Auditing Module)

+Data JAM is an Oracle Database product / utility designed to automate the auditing of DML data changes in desired database schemas and tables.

+It's usage simplifies the tracing of data changes and provides answers on various questions like:

+- Who changed the record in the table?
+- When?
+- What was changed?
+- From which application or client tool?
+- From which IP address?

+It can also assist developers during the debugging of the program logic and application behavior.

+How?

-Data JAM is a powerful and highly configurable Oracle Database utility designed to automate the auditing of data changes.
-It simplifies data changes tracing and debugging by automatically generating scripts for necessary database objects in order to capture a complete journal of all INSERT, UPDATE, and DELETE operations.
+- By generating scripts for necessary database objects in order to capture a complete audit trace of all INSERT, UPDATE, and DELETE operations.
+- By analysing actual data changes which occured in table records.

-### Key Features:
+## Key Features

-**Automated Data Auditing:** Generates audit tables and triggers with a few clicks, creating a full-change journal.
+**Automated Data Auditing:** Generates audit tables and triggers with a few clicks, creating an auditing mechanism.

-**Built-in Audit Viewer:** A user-friendly GUI developed in Oracle APEX to easily query, filter, and analyze the journaled data changes.
+**Built-in Audit Viewer:** A user-friendly GUI developed in Oracle APEX to easily query, filter, and analyze the audited data changes.

 **Flexible Standards:** Define your own naming standards for all journaling and audit objects.